 Yes, Student registration requires sponsorship by an Austin College faculty member.

 There are no registration fees and the conference organizing committee does all it can to fully cover the costs of participating in the conference.
-The conference cannot support the costs incurred while completing the research or creative project.
+However, the conference cannot support the costs incurred while completing the research or creative project.

 Yes.
 Please list the presenting authors first.
 If you have specific concerns or needs, it is best to contact a member of the conference organizing committee directly.